uraimo/Bitter/README.md

 When your template has an error, GYB will show the specific line where the error occurred, remove `--line-directive ''` from the compile script to enable this debug mode.

-## TODO

-- [x] Test for each functionality (XCTest ok, Quick better)
-- [x] Reduce code duplication converting part of the source to .gyb templates
-- [x] Proper documentation using gyb
-- [ ] Converting the tests to gyb?
-- [ ] Additional functionalities?
-- [ ] Example project?